etorres/city-population-monix/README.md

 Although Monix [Task](https://monix.io/api/3.1/monix/eval/Task.html) is a useful abstraction that allows us to move side-effects to the edge of our systems, it also increases the boilerplate code overhead.
 Furthermore, the introduction of the [state monad](https://typelevel.org/cats/datatypes/state.html) can act as an important barrier for the adoption of a side-effect free programming style.

 In this example, I experimented using an infix operator to compose tasks in a readable way.
-It's an alternative to using the `flatMap` method or the for comprehension syntactic sugar.
+It's an alternative to using the `flatMap` method or the `for-comprehension` syntactic sugar.

 Also, I'm not considering at this time tasks decorators like retry and timing.
 My understanding is that such functionality already exists in `Spark` and there is little value in rewriting them.